yduf/yduf.github.io/_posts/2020-04-19-remarkable.md

 ## [reMarkable 2 Framebuffer](https://remarkablewiki.com/tech/rm2_framebuffer)
 > The rm2 does not use the embedded epdc of the imx7.
 Instead the e-Ink display is connected directly to the LCD controller.
 This means all stuff that the epdc would normally do is now done in software (SWTCON).

-> The current workaround to get rm1 apps working on the rm2 is using the [remarkable2-framebuffer](https://github.com/ddvk/remarkable2-framebuffer) project.
+> The current workaround to get rm1 apps working on the rm2 is using the [remarkable2-framebuffer](https://github.com/ddvk/remarkable2-framebuffer) project. rm2fb is available as a package in [toltec](https://github.com/toltec-dev/toltec) which sets up the server and client parts for you.

 ### [How to port apps from rM1](https://github.com/ddvk/remarkable2-framebuffer/issues/13)
 For an [rM1 app](https://github.com/ddvk/remarkable2-framebuffer/issues/14) to work on the rM2, they need to do the following: